Robbery Lawyer in Los Angeles

 It is mostly a strike.
-In CA, since the three strike law was passed in1994, a strike is a serious or violent Felony that is punished with Prison and you’ll only get 15% credit on the time you do.
+In CA, since the three strike law was passed in 1994, a strike is a serious or violent Felony that is punished with Prison.
+Your prison stay only gets 15% good time credit.
+If you’re convicted of a second strike, it will double your sentence.
 If you’re convicted for three strikes you go to prison for 25 years to life.

-A Robbery case is usually started by an eyewitness (the ‘victim’) who calls that cops.
+An eyewitness (the ‘victim’) usually starts a robbery case by calling the cops.
 They later have to identify the person the police think committed the crime.
-This poses difficulties and can be exploited by a knowledgeable Lawyer.
+This poses difficulties and a Knowledgeable Lawyer can exploit those difficulties.